Coaching Staff

 Christian works for West Shore Home, as a video specialist, creating commercials for television and social media platforms.
 Coach Pavlovich loves to read, thrift shop with his wife Molly, and see student athletes develop skills they can take beyond athletics and into the other areas of their lives.

-Coach KaiKaila Sawyer is entering her second year on the Thundering Herd coaching staff.
+Coach KaiKaila Sawyer is entering her third year on the Thundering Herd coaching staff.
 Coach Kai is a 2012 Mechanicsburg alumni who participated in both track & field and basketball.
 She was a district and state qualifier who then attended Shippensburg for a year and was a member of their track & field team.
-Coach Kai coaches pole vault, assists with jumps, an also serves as the head 8th grade girls basketball coach at Carlisle, this season completed year 3.
+Coach Kai coaches pole vault, assists with jumps and sprints, and also serves as the head 9th grade girls basketball coach at Carlisle.